0xB10C/b10g/_posts/2019-08-03-The-incomplete-history-of-Bitcoin-development.md

 Satoshi advises miners to reorg the chain containing the blocks with the malicious transactions.
 {: .text-justify}

-A week later Satoshi introduces an [alert system](#2010-post-alert-system) to inform node operators about problems in the network.
+A week later Satoshi introduces an [alert system](#2010-post-alert-system) to inform node operators about similiar bugs and problems in the network.
 The alert system includes a safe mode.
 The safe mode, once triggered, disables all money handling RPC methods in the entire network.
 Only Satoshi can create valid network alerts by signing them with a private key.